mborders/requiem/README.md

 # requiem

-Mux-based REST API server container with Postgres support
+Controller-based REST API server container for Golang with Postgres support
 - Uses GORM for DB interaction with Postgres
 - Uses Gorilla Mux for routing
 - Uses logmatic for nice server logs